jasonfilippou/crypto_rec_service/README.md

 since it could employ one of two different synchronized `Map` implementations to achieve its goals.
 Feel free to have a look at the comments inside the method for details.

+The data type we employ for cryptocurrency prices is `BigDecimal`, and we offer 10 decimal digits of numerical accuracy both at the database level and in-memory.

+We achieve dependency injection transparently, without any `@Autowired` annotations, by making dependencies `private` and `final` in the target class and using Lombok's `@RequiredArgsConstructor` annotation.
+Of course, `@Component`, `@RestController`, `@Service` and `@Repository` annotations are used as required.

 ## Known Issues

 - In the `/cryptorecapi/aggregate/{crypto}` endpoint, if you neglect to pass in the path variable `{crypto}` you will get a `401 Unauthorized` HTTP Error.
 This is because of the way that the `commence()` method has been overloaded in
   `JwtAuthenticationEntryPoint` and could probably have been handled better.
+This error is not reproducible in Swagger, since Swagger does some elementary field cleansing of its own and does not allow you to put in nothing for `{crypto}`.
 - We use the Hibernate `@Email` validator for validating e-mails, and that validator is sensitive to leading / trailing whitespace.
 Please be careful when typing e-mail addresses in authentication endpoints.
 - As mentioned [above](#scaling-across-greater-time-range-of-price-data), it is possible that, for a very large CSV file,